Nick Anderson (baseball): Tampa Bay Rays

 On July 31, 2019, Anderson was traded to the Tampa Bay Rays (along with Trevor Richards) in exchange for Jesús Sánchez and Ryne Stanek.
-He continued his dominance after the trade, registering an ERA of 2.11 in 21 1/3 innings with 41 strikeouts.
+After the trade, he had an ERA of 2.11 in 21 1/3 innings with 41 strikeouts.
+He was named to the Baseball America All-Rookie team and won the Dick Siebert Award, given by Minnesota baseball writers to the best player from the Upper Midwest, in 2019.